Technology Back to blog

-Managing the uptime of business critical Internet-based systems
+\>Managing the uptime of business critical Internet-based systems_

-By Derick Swart on 29 July 2013
+By Derick Swart on July 29, 2013

 The development and use of Internet-based applications have become prevalent due to the major improvements in terms of reliability and performance that so-called “cloud computing” offers.
 Applications such as these are often referred to as “software as a service” or “SaaS” applications, because the end user is presented with a secure service that is accessible (typically via an Internet browser), rather than a physical installation at the end user’s site.
 It is easy to assume that SaaS services will never leave one in the lurch due to the excellent uptime and performance that users typically enjoy.
 There are however a number of risks that arise from the use of SaaS.
 In this article we will take an introductory look at two of these issues, namely managing service levels and business continuity.